cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

    2. **Source Settings**
+        - Are you Using System Center VMM to manage Hyper-V hosts?
+            - No
-        - Hyper-V Site: **QA-London**
+        - Add Hyper-V Site: **QA-London**
-        - Hyper-V Servers
+        - Hyper-V Servers:
           -  Click **Add Hyper-V Server**

-                -   Click download the installer to download the installer
+                -   Click download the installer to download the installer on **Step 3**

-                -   Click the big blue button to download the registration file
+                -   Click the Big Blue **Download** Button to download the registration file

           - Launch the downloaded **AzureSiteRecoveryProvider.exe** file.
 This will start the installation wizard.